TMahls/Cascadia/README.md

 3. Click the 'CascadiaGUI' shortcut to launch the app
 4. Enjoy!

-If you just want to download the EXE:
+If you just want to install the standalone app (no MATLAB required):

 [TODO]

 ## Folder Structure